FILING BANKRUPTCY AFTER COVID-19

 For years, The T.L.
-Brown Law Firm has been one of the top bankruptcy law firms in Southern California.
+Brown Law Firm has been one of Southern California’s top bankruptcy law firms.
 Since we began operating in San Diego, hundreds of clients have chosen Attorney Tristan Brown as their bankruptcy attorney for a reason:

 - More than 99% of our bankruptcy clients successfully discharge their debts WITHOUT losing any property.

-- TLB give clear instructions to our clients and hold their hands every step of the way.
-We even set up the classes our clients are required to take during their bankruptcies.
+- T.L.
+Brown gives clear instructions to our clients and holds their hands every step of the way.
+We even set up the classes our clients must take during their bankruptcies.
 Other law firms force clients to handle this process themselves.